CristoFacundoP/nile-climate-indicators/README.md

 # nile-climate-indicators
-This repository supports Chapter 2 (Jul 2025–Jan 2026) of my PhD research, focusing on climate change and potential impacts across the Nile Basin.
+This repository supports the analysis of climate change and potential impacts across the Nile Basin.

 The project includes: